 Does bedtime feel like an endless battle at your house?
-As parents, sometimes those minutes/hours leading up to bedtime can seem like a battle zone.
+The minutes/hours leading up to bedtime are a battle zone.

 We suggest establishing a bedtime routine that will help your toddler calmly fall asleep.
 Once your toddler is overtired, it will actually take him longer to fall asleep, which is why it’s important to start the bedtime routine early.

-Because we know you're dying to know any tips to get your child in bed easier, here are the six surefire steps to establishing a bedtime routine your toddler will actually enjoy following.
+Without more delay, here are the surefire steps to establishing a bedtime routine your toddler will actually enjoy following.

 1. Be as Consistent as Possible.